awestover/enchantedForest/story/alekEnglishStory.md

 Well hello there my friend!
 I have no idea what a situation you are in, but I know that it will surely be very dire, hence I was instructed to make these precautions.
 It seems that if must record this something bad is going to happen to me.
-However the time frace for this is not clear, so I fear not for myself.
+However the time frame for this is not clear, so I fear not for myself.
+I believe that I will likely die a peaceful death one day, when I am ready.
 More, I fear for you and your fellow citizens in whatever trying time that you live.
 Because of how hard your time will likely be, I have made this provision to help you.

+I have keyed this recording to your hand: in order to be seeing this recording you must fit the description giving in the prophecy.
+The white unicorn horn is keyed to your humble upbringing as a lammaa herder, while the black unicorn horn is keyed to your great potential levantic power.
+United together the white horn that I created, and the black horn that you must have created by defeating a unicorn with your levantic powers, will, by the levancy that I have worked on my white horn, create this recording for you.

+You might wonder how I am protecting this information from getting into the wrong hands, for a powerful malicious levancer could equally well defeat a unicorn.

+The protection is in the white unicorn horn.
+I won't get into any details, but it would basically incinerate you if you were seeking the secret that I have hidden out of desire for personal power or gain.

 ***some other stuff***
 if you gather some keys you can get a really powerful thing that even I didnt use for some reason (worried that it corrutps? could this thing be jumpydude???)